 For this reason we submitted a ZonMW application partly from T2B, which was honored in July.
 Health Holland has also granted matching, which makes it possible for our patients to obtain more clarity about COVID in the next two years.
 The purpose of this ZonMW COVID study is to answer the question of whether the course of SARS-CoV-2-specific immunity differs over time in immune-suppressed patients compared to healthy individuals and whether the efficacy of SARS-CoV-2-targeted vaccination in these patients in the coming year will be similar to that in healthy individuals.
 We will compare these responses with the course of humoral and cellular immunity in healthy people, with which the results are relevant to the whole of society.
 To this end we use the unique platform of the T2B consortium, a close collaboration and infrastructure of 6 different academic hospitals, RIVM and Sanquin Blood Supply Foundation.
 In a prospective observational large study, we will collect longitudinal clinical data and blood samples that will be used to monitor vaccination responses in smaller subgroups in detail, both in patients and healthy controls, with and without previous SARS-CoV-2 infection.
 With this additional study from T2B, our goal is to provide guidance and advice regarding practical limitations (social distancing), medication effects, and vaccination strategies (one, multiple), not only for our patients, but for the entire community.

-This project has received funding from the PPP allowance (Health Holland), the Association of Dutch Health Foundations (SGF) and our private partners Pfizer B.V., Janssen Vaccines & Prevention B.V. and Acerta Pharma B.V
+This project has received funding from the PPP allowance (Health Holland), the Association of Dutch Health Foundations (SGF) and our private partners Pfizer B.V., Janssen Vaccines & Prevention B.V., Acerta Pharma B.V, Fresenius and Fluidigm

 Our B cell consortium includes both clinical, translational and fundamental research groups and companies, together with various patient organisations.
 We are thus combining our strength in immunology, hemato-oncology, diagnostics and clinical experience.
 Patients from various B-IMD/B-ONC cohorts of ongoing studies will be studied over a longer period of time for clinical (outcome measures) and state-of-the-art immunological, biochemical and molecular parameters.
 Clinical data and materials collected longitudinally in the past and from current inclusions will be available for our network.